steve-cm/RaaS/README.md

 GET /raas/v1/rewards

 * A negative-value "unit price" indicates that the item has a variable price.
 In this case the minimum and maximum fields should be consulted.
+* Fixed value items also include "denomination", "currency_code", and "locale".
+These values represent the face value currency, while "currency_type" relates to "unit_price"

 Example request/response: